psrenergy/IARA.jl/docs/src/development_guides.md

 All plots are defined in the `src/plots` folder.
 To add a new plot, developers should add a new [`IARA.PlotConfig`](@ref) in the [`IARA.build_plots`](@ref) function.

 If a developer wants to implement a new plot type, they should create a new file in the `src/plots` folder and define the new plot type.
-The new plot type should be a concrete subtype of the [`IARA.PlotType`](@ref) abstracion and should implement the [`IARA.plot_data`](@ref) function for the corresponding new plot type.
+The new plot type should be a concrete subtype of the [`IARA.PlotType`](@ref) abstraction and should implement the [`IARA.plot_data`](@ref) function for the corresponding new plot type.

 example: